 Different Parts of Germany

 Germany is made up of 16 states, and the different sections of the country vary greatly – from the northern to the central, to the eastern, to the southern.
 Five states were once a part of the former GDR (East Germany), and the other 11 made up West Germany.
-You can see variations in not just language as you travel throughout the country, but also in culture, prices, and food.
+You can see variations in not just language as you travel throughout the country but also in culture, prices, and food.

-In Germany, the toilets are not free.
+In Germany, toilets are not free.
 You will have to pay for public restrooms.
 Even as a guest or at popular hotspots, you may still have to pay.

 The cost is about 0,50€.
 If you use the restrooms in train stations or gas stations, they cost about 0,70€, and then you get a 0,50€ voucher to buy something – in those cases, you have to throw the money in a little vending machine.

-Sometimes someone is sitting in front of the restroom and you are supposed to hand that person the coins (no vouchers in those cases).
+Sometimes someone is sitting in front of the restroom, and you are supposed to hand that person the coins (no vouchers in those cases).

-Credit Cards / Cash
+Credit Cards / Cash in Germany

 Credit cards are often accepted in Germany, but not always.
 Debit cards are more common.
 Germany is not as advanced as Sweden or the US when it comes to using credit cards, but it is becoming more common.
 My Germany travel tip is to always have enough cash (€uros) on hand, as there are some places where cards are not accepted at all.

 A cup of cappuccino costs about 2,5-250€.
 Petrol is about 1,20-160€ for one liter (diesel is a bit cheaper than petrol here).
-A pizza (vegetarian) in a restaurant is about 6€-12€.
+A pizza (vegetarian) in a restaurant can be anywhere between about 6€-14€.

 Grocery shopping, however, can be ridiculously cheap compared to the overall prices.
-There are quite a lot of discounters – 500g of the cheapest pasta is about 0,60€ (organic and wholemeal pasta is about 1€).
+There are many discounters – 500g of the cheapest pasta is about 0,60€ (organic and wholemeal pasta is about 1-3€).

-Tipping is common in Germany, but not a must.
+Tipping is common in Germany but not a must.
 It’s normal to leave about 10% at restaurants, and you can also tip taxi drivers, the reception desk at your hotel, and the cleaning lady (1-2 euro a day should be fine).

 You might want to check and make sure this isn’t already included in your bill, but usually, it’s not.

 In Germany, all prices in hotels, restaurants, and shops already include the tax.
 It is about 7% for “necessities“ like food, and about 19% for most other items.
-So, if you see a price in a supermarket/shop etc, it is the final price.
+So, if you see a price in a supermarket/shop etc., it is the final price.

 Germans in the south eat a lot of meat, especially pork.
 Their diets are more hearty and fatty.
 Vegetarians and vegans will have an easier time in cities, especially in university towns with health-conscious students.

 P.S.
-Germans have the knick-name “potato” and it is true, we eat a lot of potatoes.
-So, if you are in Germany find out about our potato dishes (cheap and delicious).
+Germans have the knick-name “potato,” and it is true, we eat a lot of potatoes.
+So, if you are in Germany, find out about our potato dishes (cheap and delicious).

 The standard for hotels in Germany is not bad.

 Germany has quite a lot of hidden gems.
-Munich, Neuschwanstein Castle or Berlin might be no hidden gems, but there are so many cute and wonderful places.
-Cities like Bremen are less crowded and cheaper, but equally beautiful, that you can visit.
+Munich, Neuschwanstein Castle, or Berlin might be no hidden gems, but there are so many cute and wonderful places.
+Cities like Bremen are less crowded and cheaper, but equally beautiful that you can visit.

-Traveling with Dogs
+Traveling with Dogs in Germany

 Germans love their dogs.
 You will see them everywhere, from restaurants to shopping malls.
 They are not allowed in supermarkets, however, nor in museums or at religious sites.
 Hotels will allow dogs to stay, but always check to see how much they will charge first.
 The pet fee is usually 5-15 euros a night.
 So, if you’re planning to travel with your dog, Germany is dog-friendly.

-Traveling with Kids
+Traveling with Kids in Germany

 It is said that Germans are not very kid-friendly, but that shouldn’t deter you from traveling here with kids.

-If you’re visiting Germany and looking for outdoor fun, they do have some beaches by the Baltic Sea and Northern Sea.
-These beaches are beautiful, but the weather is so erratic here that I would never recommend it as a beach vacation destination.
+If you’re visiting Germany and looking for outdoor fun, they have some beaches by the Baltic Sea and Northern Sea.
+These beaches are beautiful, but the weather is so erratic that I would never recommend it as a beach vacation destination.
 Even in the summer, it can rain for a week or two straight.

-Rothenburg ob der Tauber – the prettiest town in Germany – click here to find my best travel tips for Rothenburg
+Rothenburg ob der Tauber – the prettiest town in Germany – click here to find my best travel tips for Rothenburg.

-Read my travel tips for the most famous German castle – Neuschwanstein Castle
+Read my travel tips for the most famous German castle – Neuschwanstein Castle.

-Find my tips for your Germany itinerary – places to visit in 10-14 days in Germany
+Find my tips for your Germany itinerary – places to visit in 10-14 days in Germany.